 A strong sense of corporate social responsibility (CSR) is embedded in everything that Q-Park does as a company.
 It underpins every major management decision, every new project, and every engagement we have with our community of users.
 It’s part of our Quintessence, which is how we bring together all of our ideas about regulated and paid parking, and about how we work with our partners and stakeholders to contribute to the quality of life in our cities.

 The fundamental choice for functional quality forms the core of our vision on our corporate social responsibility.
-With our parking facilities and associated services for our parking customers, Q-Park wants to be an integral part of the mobility chain.
-Regulated and paid parking, preferably in clean and safe facilities, offers an answer to the current and future challenges posed by the urban environment.
+With our parking facilities and associated services for our parking customers, Q-Park wants to be an integral part of the sustainable mobility chain.
+Regulated and paid parking - preferably in clean and safe facilities, with a variety of sustainable mobility services - offers an answer to the current and future challenges posed by the urban environment.
 It is on these topics that we engage in dialogue with local authorities.

 Supporting responsible mobility